 Remember to install these packages using the Julia package manager

-(e.g., ] add QuantEcon FinancialModeling
+(e.g., ] add QuantEcon FinancialModeling).
+Explore the

 documentation for each package to learn about the available functions